zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 - `regression_tests`: These tests are the ones you must focus on.
   - `builtin`: These are generated from the INI-formatted tests from [the Wazuh repository](https://github.com/wazuh/wazuh).
 I developed a test generator for this purpose, then manually fixed the remaining problems, and pasted the test code into this repository.
 The directory contains 1635 tests, and 75 out of them are skipped for various reasons.
 The top reason is the `send_multiple_logs` function, which accepts a list of logs as input.
 It is useful for temporal rules like "Multiple failed logins" where **N number of logs within T seconds** must trigger an alert.
 We skip multiple single-item tests and merge them into a combined test accepting multiple logs.
 As a side note, I do not suggest running built-in tests very often as they would require 20-30 mins under a 4GB RAM, 2 CPU environment.
 You do not need to touch this folder at all.
   - `custom`: **This is the place you must write the tests for your custom rules**.
 It is under regression tests as they are testing whether your rules are working or not after changes.
 - `behavioral_tests`: This directory is designed for Breach and Attack Simulations or advanced testing scenarios.
 You can read this old article on testing Wazuh with Atomic Red Team.
 This is an advanced case and out of the scope of this article.
-If you want to give it a try on behavioral tests, check [these](https://socfortress.medium.com/validate-your-security-detection-rules-23e90a256ae8) [two](https://socfortress.medium.com/how-to-run-atomic-red-team-on-linux-and-automate-attack-simulations-with-velociraptor-d4b52b05721b) articles by Taylor Walton on utilizing Atomic Red Team and Wazuh, and make up your mind on how to build a behavioral test pipeline.
+If you want to give it a try on behavioural tests, check [these](https://socfortress.medium.com/validate-your-security-detection-rules-23e90a256ae8) [two](https://socfortress.medium.com/how-to-run-atomic-red-team-on-linux-and-automate-attack-simulations-with-velociraptor-d4b52b05721b) articles by Taylor Walton on utilising Atomic Red Team and Wazuh, and make up your mind on how to build a behavioural test pipeline.

 We'll write our first test based on an old article on the Wazuh blog, [Creating decoders and rules from scratch](https://wazuh.com/blog/creating-decoders-and-rules-from-scratch/).
 Following the workflow, let's get the log first.